cuongctb/Nextdns_openwrt_http_dns_proxy/README.md

 # How to using Nextdns on openwrt, xwrt , padavan ,... with http dns proxy
-# How to using Nextdns on openwrt, xwrt , padavan ,... with http dns proxy

 1. ssh to router.
 copy & paste this command :